Alright! Old Penny here.

 Checking the mint marks...

-"Patience, like a fine patina, comes with time"
+"Patience, like a fine patina (the beautiful colour that develops on old coins over time), comes with time"

 Want to sell this coin?